rebecca1230/IntrotoIM/Feb9/README.md

 ## Process

 In terms of the programming process, I applied what I have learned, which is first determine the class, then insert the functions the object under the class should execute, and finally, run the program.
 In terms of the process of doing this assignment, it was a lot more daunting than I thought.
-I spent a long time understanding how object oriented programming really works before start coding.
+I spent a lot of time understanding how object oriented programming really works before start coding.

 ## Difficulty